fusetim/mkube/readme.md

 *Yet another media manager, but better (?).*

-MKube aims to be a complete media manager in your terminal.
+MKube aims to be a complete (and free) media manager in your terminal.

 ## State of development

-Currently MKube is at most a PoC, and a lot of changes awaits it.
+Currently MKube is at most a PoC, and lots of changes await it.
 Nonetheless, here a small list of features, MKube is expected to provide today or in the future :